15 Best Running Trails In Colorado Springs You Can Visit Today

 2. Mount Cutler Trail

-And combined with its short distance, it’ll definitely be more appealing for those who are just beginning to find their feet on the trails.
+And combined with its short distance, it’ll definitely be an appealing running spot for those just beginning to find their feet on the trails.

 This trail should take just under an hour for you to complete, and the trail itself is often used for a combination of walking, hiking, and of course, running, so you’ll find all sorts of people on the trails during your time there.